-A popular question for homeowners is, “how to get rid of fireplace smoke smell in house?”
+A popular question for homeowners is, “how to get rid of fireplace smoke smell in the house?”

 Let’s face it—your house probably smells a little funky sometimes.
 Many factors can lead to an unpleasant home odor, whether it’s the musty smell of a leaky basement or the lingering aroma of last night’s dinner.